status-im/nimbus-eth2/docs/the_nimbus_book/src/binaries.md

 You can find the latest release here: [https://github.com/status-im/nimbus-eth2/releases](https://github.com/status-im/nimbus-eth2/releases)

-Scroll to the bottom of the first release you see (no, not the nightly pre-release), and click on `Assets`.
+Scroll to the bottom of the first (non-nightly) release you see, and click on `Assets`.
 You should see a list that looks like the following:

 ![](https://i.imgur.com/6wuvM2d.png)